 Each work stream is available to download from the official CSAA website.

-HQIP is a patient-professional parrtnership that supports the use of a wide variety of data-driven quality improvement approaches - and a key approach here being professionally-led clinical accreditation schemes.
+HQIP is a patient professional partnership that supports the use of a wide variety of data-driven quality improvement approaches – and a key approach here being professionally-led clinical accreditation schemes.

-Working together with the Royal College of Physicians (RCP), Royal College of Psychiatrists (RCPsych), Royal College of Surgeons (RCS), HQIP and other key stakeholders have established a profession- and patient-led clinical service accreditation ‘alliance'.
+Working together the Royal College of Physicians (RCP), Royal College of Nursing (RCN), Royal College of Surgeons (RCS), HQIP and other key stakeholders established a profession and patient-led clinical service accreditation ‘alliance’.

-Working with the Alliance, HQIP has led on the development of a set of criteria to assess the suitability of accreditation schemes to provide robust and reliable information for consideration ahead of and during CQC inspections.
+Working as part of the Alliance, at this stage HQIP led on the development of a set of criteria to assess the suitability of accreditation schemes to provide robust and reliable information for consideration ahead of and during CQC inspections.